 As NGC 5195 plunges into the Whirlpool, matter streams onto the supermassive black hole at NGC 5195’s center and forms an accretion disc.
 The disc grows to a point where the supermassive black hole can no longer accrete or ‘digest’ efficiently and matter is blasted out into the surrounding interstellar medium.
 Last year, NASA’s Chandra X-Ray observatory spotted arcs of X-ray emission that appeared to result from this ‘force-feeding’.

 Now, new high-resolution images of the core of NGC 5195, taken with the e-MERLIN radio array, and archive images of the surrounding area from the Very Large Array (VLA), Chandra and the Hubble Space Telescope, reveal in detail how these blasts occur and spread.
-The study was led by astronomers at the University of Manchester’s Jodrell Bank Centre for Astrophysics.
+The study was led by astronomers at the University of Manchester’s Jodrell Bank Center for Astrophysics.

-The supermassive black hole at the centre of NGC 5195 has a mass equivalent to 19 million Suns.
+The supermassive black hole at the center of NGC 5195 has a mass equivalent to 19 million Suns.
 When the accretion process breaks down, immense forces and pressures create a shock wave that pushes matter out into the interstellar medium.
 Electrons, accelerated close to the speed of light, interact with the magnetic field of the interstellar medium and emit energy at radio wavelengths.
-The shock wave then inflates and heats up the interstellar medium, which emits in the X-ray, and strips the electrons from surrounding neutral hydrogen atoms to make ionised hydrogen gas.
+The shock wave then inflates and heats up the interstellar medium, which emits in the X-ray, and strips the electrons from surrounding neutral hydrogen atoms to make ionized hydrogen gas.
 This inflated bubble creates the arcs detected by Chandra and Hubble.

 Rampadarath explains: “Comparing the VLA images at radio wavelengths to Chandra’s X-ray observations and the hydrogen-emission detected by Hubble, shows that features are not only connected, but that the radio outflows are in fact the progenitors of the structures seen by Chandra and Hubble.
 This is an event of galactic proportions that we can see right across the electromagnetic spectrum.”